 Anyone accessing our office suite will be asked to put on a mask while they are in our office space.
 We have appreciated the understanding and cooperation with our office policy regarding masks indoors.

-For further information on the outbreak on a local level, we have a section on our blog with up-to-date information from sources we have found to be the most helpful.
+For further information on the pandemic on a local level, we have a post on our blog listing sources that have been providing the most up-to-date information and metrics for our local area.
+We have found these sources to be helpful and reliable.
 You can find that post by clicking here.

 We are humbled and grateful for the outpouring of understanding and support from everyone, and we will continue to do our level best to process your tax returns and answer questions in the meantime.
 Please take care of yourselves and your families!